qlik-oss/core-website/docs/get-started.md

 ## Use Cases

-Complemetary to our tutorials, are the use case examples.
+Complementary to our tutorials are the use case examples.
 These provide complete solutions using Qlik Core that cover typical problems of production deployments, such as monitoring, logging, scaling, and scheduling strategies.

 More information can be found in the [Use Cases](./use-cases.md) section.